PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ### 2. PostHog's built for engineers

-Anyone can use PostHog – just [ask our marketing team](/blog/posthog-marketing) – but our goal is to [help engineers be better at product](/blog/helping-engineers-to-product), so they spend less time shipping tickets, and more time shipping impactful features.
+Anyone can use PostHog – just [ask our marketing team](/blog/posthog-marketing) – but our goal is to [help engineers be better at product](/blog/helping-engineers-to-product) by giving them the insights and tools they need to ship impactful features at pace.

 ### 3. Transparent pricing.
 No forced sales calls.